zacanonim-max/binary-search/README.md

 - Words

 ## HOW TO DOWNLOAD THE FILE
-you can use the "<code>" button to download the entire repository, but you will only need the file 'binary.java ', then you can use it however you want.
+you can use the "code" button to download the entire repository, but you will only need the file 'binary.java ', then you can use it however you want.

 ## NOTE
 **binary search** works only with a sorted array.